View Joseph Pautler's Obituary on emissourian.com and share memories

 |

-A funeral Mass for Joseph Pautler, 93, Union, will be Friday, March 13, at 10 a.m. at Immaculate Conception Church, Union.
+He is survived by three sons, Mike Pautler (Kay), Jim Pautler, and Pat Pautler (Suzanne); two daughters, Kathy Ader (Charles) and Julie Pautler; eight grandchildren; four greatgrandchildren; one sister, Elizabeth Buchanan; nieces; nephews; and other relatives and friends.

+Joe was preceded in death by his parents, Felix and Elsie Pautler; two brothers, Anthony and Robert Pautler; and five sisters, Clare Rosalie, Marcella, Verna Marie, Armella Pautler and Margaret Lakebrink.

-Visitation will be Thursday, March 12, from 4 to 8 p.m. at Oltmann Funeral Home, Union.
+Visitation was held Thursday, March 12, from 4 to 8 p.m. at Oltmann Funeral Home, Union.

+A funeral Mass was held Friday, March 13, at 10 a.m. at Immaculate Conception Church, Union, with the Rev. Joe Post officiating.

+Memorials may be given to County Seat Senior Center or Catholic Charities.